njnovak/Manual-Homography-Computation/Homography Computation/README.md

 3. matplotlib
 4. math

 When running these modules, openCV will display images.
 In problem 1, each modified video frame from **project2.avi** will each show for 0.3 seconds minimum before the next one displays.
 Press 'esc' in these windows to end the operation early.
-In problem 2, the final stitched image will display after computation time.
+In problem 2, the final stitched image from images **image_1.jpg - image_4.jpg** will display after computation time.
 Press any key to end the operation from this point.

 Both Project2_2.py and Project2_1.py have been independently tested to esnure there are no recursive dependencies and confirmed to work correctly.
 If any errors arise, please reach out to nnovak@umd.edu and I will address them accordingly, if they are issues with my code.